J-Povea21/Sirius-backend/README.md

 Just like his brothers, the method returns a JSON with the **status** and **message** keys.
 However, there's an extra logic behind assign *True* or *False* to **status**.
 For example, let's say that you want to check if the code of the experiment **'FreeFall'** exists in the Arduino.
 In case it exists, the Arduino should **return the name of the experiment**: **'FreeFall'**.
 If this happens, **status** will have the value of *True* .
 This behavior simplifies the architecture and makes more clear what's happening in both sides.

 	NOTE:
-	Once you check the code of a certain experiment and the status from the hardware is positive, the Arduino will enter to the experiment.
+	Once you check the code of a certain experiment and the response (status key) from the hardware is positive, the Arduino will enter to the experiment.
 So, if you execute the INIT operation you will receive the data from that experiment.

 If you don't know how to make your Arduino behave this way, take a look of our [documentation](#).